 Admittedly, it's nobody else's job to listen to you (internet trolls), or to consider your trolls any more than the incoherent ramblings of a mad man, (which is essentially (DEFINITELY) all they are).
 But when happens when your shitty opinions, meant strictly as a negative, and nothing more, start to make their ways to the artist?
 Shouldn't the artist just consider them intellectual nothing-but-brainless-shit-stains just like the rest of us?
 Or is that simply not how they tend to think?
 Should they care what their fans think of their new shit?
 Or will they no matter what?

-Clearly, I'm a little triggered by this, and I will say that I don't think that trolls don't serve any purpose, or that they're wrong in going about their 'jobs' in the ways in which they do (although a target a little less emotion-based (like music) (and like politics, for example) may be far more productive and less regressive).
+Clearly, I'm a little set off by this (my sincere apologies), and I will say that I don't think that trolls don't serve any purpose, or that they're wrong in going about their 'jobs' in the ways in which they do (although a target a little less emotion-based (like music) (and like politics, for example) may be far more productive and less regressive).
 An artist's job is to connect to people through emotions and to, therefore, help people deal with them (emotions), without making a thing over it (because that would stall the goal (of helping people deal with their emotions)).

 It takes an inherently vulnerable person to be able to do this effectively and to make that connection, however technically incoherent or low-quality the art itself may be (in theory), is a plight no person can describe to someone who hasn't been through it.
 It is not the artist's job to acquiesce to your requests just because you're paying the guy, just as it's not your job to listen to something you simply don't want to listen to or find artistically null.